leihui6/measurement_system_in_3d/README.md

     '1' indicates the geometric relationship, '2' means the scatter relationship, and '3' means the angle should be calculated between two items based on the normal vector.

-    Through Plane-to-Plane and Point-to-Plane, the measurement reuslt is shown as below:
+    Through Plane-to-Plane and Point-to-Plane, the measurement reuslt(mm) is shown as below:

     |                	| Geometric 	| Scatter 	| Angle 	|
     |:--------------:	|:---------:	|:-------:	|:-----:	|